‘Vikings’ Season 6 Return Preview: Bjorn’s Fate Is Up For Debate As King Alfred Makes A Return

 Now, the new trailer for the Season 6 return also may have suggested that Bjorn did not, in fact, die.

 The trailer shows a conversation between Hvitserk (Marco Ilso) and his brother, Ivar the Boneless (Alex Hogh Andersen), who was seen to stab Bjorn through in the midseason finale.
 During this conversation, which occurs during a battle, Hvitserk declares that “you can’t kill him.”

-As yet, it is not clear who Hvitserk is talking about but the assumption could be made here that he means Bjorn.
+As of yet, it is not clear who Hvitserk is talking about but the assumption could be made here that he means Bjorn.
 This is especially so when Ivar responds by saying that “it’s impossible” while looking amazed at something off-screen.

 In addition to Bjorn’s fate being apparently undetermined, a long lost character makes a return in the second half of Season 6.

 In the trailer, King Alfred (Ferdia Walsh-Peelo) is seen and Ivar appears to be attempting to negotiate with him.
 Alfred has not been seen in the TV series since the Season 5 finale of Vikings.
-However, as yet, very little news has emerged regarding King Alfred’s involvement with the Vikings in the final season and viewers will have to wait until the series returns in order to find out more.
+However, as yet, very little news has emerged regarding Alfred’s involvement with the Vikings in the final season, and viewers may have to wait until the series returns in order to find out more.

 As yet, no release date has been announced by History Channel for the Season 6 return of Vikings.